 Ah, this happens all the time.
 We must become the masters of disguise and sneak the meds in.
-There are a few ways to go about giving horses oral medications, depending on the type of medication.
+There are a few ways to give horses oral medications, depending on the type of medication.

-- For paste medications, the easiest way to get them into your horse’s belly is by using the syringe they come in.
+- The easiest way to get paste medications into your horse’s belly is by using the syringe they come in.
 Like most wormers!
 Into the corner of the mouth, up by the teeth, squirt, and hold that head up.
 However, you must have already trained your horse to tolerate this, and one really good way to do that is with a big syringe and some applesauce.
 Practice every single day for a good long time.
 Eventually, you can sneak in some gross-tasting meds without fuss.

 Grinding pills the “old fashioned” way.
 Easier to clean than a coffee grinder.

 - For powder medications, the easiest way to feed is to mix with their grain or ration.
-Occasionally, I meet a horse that will boycott his meals, so I usually make a paste with water or applesauce and use the syringe method above.
+Occasionally, I meet a horse who will boycott his meals, so I usually make a paste with water or applesauce and use the syringe above.
 Molasses is a bit too sticky.

 This method works well if you have multiple pills.
 Draw up some water and let them dissolve in the syringe, no mess to transfer from a cup to the syringe.
 And no waste!